 The atmosphere makes you feel like you are sitting in a Nepalese marketplace, with extreme attention to detail given by the Imagineers.
 The prices are modest, the portions are huge and the food quality is also very good.
 We suggest getting some of the shareable plates to save money and to try a lot of different things.

 What to Get: Our favorite appetizer is the Ahi Tuna Nachos, easily sharable for 3-4 people.
-For entrees, any of the lo mien or bowls are great, and so are the Korean beef and the duck.
+For entrees, any of the lo mein or bowls are great, and so are the Korean beef and the duck.

 Is it Kid-Friendly?: Yes.
 There aren’t a lot of choices for table service meals at the Animal Kingdom, but if your kids like Asian food this will be their favorite.